China's shipyards brace for leaner times as oil slump sours rig building spree

 “We’re having a big headache because there are no orders,” said an official at a large state-backed Chinese shipyard, speaking condition of anonymity.
 He cited a lack of rig order enquiries for the year 2016 and beyond.

-Earlier this month, COSCO Corp (COSC.SI), one of China’s biggest shipyards, said it has decided to terminate building an offshore platform known as Octabuoy after failing to find buyers.
+Earlier this month, COSCO Corp, one of China’s biggest shipyards, said it has decided to terminate building an offshore platform known as Octabuoy after failing to find buyers.

 ‘MAIN CULPRIT’

-China became the world’s biggest offshore drilling rig builder after rapid expansion led by the likes of state-backed yards China Merchants Heavy Industry, Dalian Shipbuilding, a unit of China Shipbuilding Industry Corp (601989.SS), and Shanghai Waigaoqiao, a subsidiary of China CSSC Holdings Ltd (600150.SS).
+China became the world’s biggest offshore drilling rig builder after rapid expansion led by the likes of state-backed yards China Merchants Heavy Industry, Dalian Shipbuilding, a unit of China Shipbuilding Industry Corp, and Shanghai Waigaoqiao, a subsidiary of China CSSC Holdings Ltd .
 All three yards declined to comment for this story.

 But their jackup rig market share gains from traditional powerhouses in Singapore came at a financial cost.